What if DTA does not let me apply or tells me I would not qualify before I even fill in an application?

 What should I do to make sure my application for TAFDC, EAEDC, SNAP/Food Stamps, or Emergency Assistance goes smoothly?

-- It is important to get a folder to keep all your welfare papers in;
+- Get a folder to keep all your welfare papers in;

 - Make copies of everything, and keep the copies in your folder;